-Q. "You were ordained when and where?"
+Q. "Are you an ordained minister?"Q. "You were ordained when and where?"

-Q. "In other words, in your occupation you visit homes, don't you, and endeavor to interest people in the beliefs and teachings of the Jehovah's Witnesses.
+Q. "Did you attend any seminar?"Q. "As an ordained minister did you officiate in any church?"Q. "In other words, in your occupation you visit homes, don't you, and endeavor to interest people in the beliefs and teachings of the Jehovah's Witnesses.
 That is what you mean when you say you are a Minister?"

 "The cross-examination was pertinent to enable the jury to consider the claims for impairment of earning power and losses said to have resulted from the accident.
 We cannot say that the challenged questions exceeded the scope of fair cross examination of the parties making these claims for loss or impairment of earning power.
 The questions did not challenge appellants' competency to testify nor go to credibility on the ground of membership in a religious sect."